 Challenging, rewarding and positive.

-What 4 people, living or dead, would you invite over for dinner?
+Which four people, living or dead, would you invite over for dinner?

 Dinner holds a very important routine for me.
 It's the only time I get to catch up with my girls.
 I wouldn’t want to invite anyone else.
 We’re still trying to have a family dinner every day, so I'd want to continue with that.